York: Early history

 Reclamation of parts of the town was initiated in the 7th century under King Edwin of Northumbria, and York became his chief city.
 The first wooden minster church was built in York for the baptism of Edwin in 627, according to the Venerable Bede.
 Edwin ordered the small wooden church be rebuilt in stone; however, he was killed in 633, and the task of completing the stone minster fell to his successor Oswald.
 In the following century, Alcuin of York came to the cathedral school of York.
-He had a long career as a teacher and scholar, first at the school at York now known as St Peter's School, founded in 627 AD, and later as Charlemagne's leading advisor on ecclesiastical and educational affairs.
+He had a long career as a teacher and scholar, first at the school at York now known as St Peter's School, founded in AD 627, and later as Charlemagne's leading advisor on ecclesiastical and educational affairs.

-In 866, Northumbria was in the midst of internecine struggles when the Vikings raided and captured York.
+In 866 Northumbria was in the midst of internecine struggles when the Vikings raided and captured York.
 As a thriving Anglo-Saxon metropolis and prosperous economic hub, York was a clear target for the Vikings.
-Led by Ivar the Boneless and Halfdan, Scandinavian forces attacked the town on All Saints' Day.
+Led by Ivar the Boneless and Halfdan, Scandinavian forces (referred to by the Anglo-Saxons as the "Great Heathen Army") attacked the town on All Saints' Day.
 Launching the assault on a holy day proved an effective tactical move – most of York's leaders were in the cathedral, leaving the town vulnerable to attack and unprepared for battle.

-After it was conquered, the city was renamed from the Saxon Eoforwic to Jorvik.
-It became the capital of Viking territory in Britain, and at its peak boasted more than 10,000 inhabitants.
+After it was conquered, the city was renamed from the Old English Eoforwic to Jorvik.
+It became the capital of Viking territory in Britain, and at its peak had more than 10,000 inhabitants.
 This was a population second only to London within Great Britain.
 Jorvik proved an important economic and trade centre for the Vikings.
 Norse coinage was created at the Jorvik mint, while archaeologists have found evidence of a variety of craft workshops around the town's central Coppergate area.
 These demonstrate that textile production, metalwork, carving, glasswork and jewellery-making were all practised in Jorvik.
 Materials from as far afield as the Persian Gulf have also been discovered, suggesting that the town was part of an international trading network.
 Under Viking rule the city became a major river port, part of the extensive Viking trading routes throughout northern Europe.

-The last ruler of an independent Jórvík, Eric Bloodaxe, was driven from the city in 954 AD by King Eadred in his successful attempt to complete the unification of England.
+The last ruler of an independent Jórvík, Eric Bloodaxe, was driven from the city in AD 954 by King Eadred in his successful attempt to complete the unification of England.